Teenager's death not related to Pfizer jab, Prime Minister says

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Prime Minister Jacinda Ardern called this afternoon for people to continue getting vaccinated, saying it was the best way to protect people from the deadly virus.
+Prime Minister Jacinda Ardern yesterday called for people to continue getting vaccinated, saying it was the best way to protect people from the deadly virus.

 Asked about a specific rumour being spread online that a teenager's recent death had been linked to the Pfizer vaccine, Ardern said she had been advised there was no such link.